 - A Linux Security Baseline, which includes best practices for security on Linux

-Overall our system has an A score, but our baseline security could use a bit of work.
+Overall, our system has a B score, but our baseline security could use a bit of work.
 Clicking on that policy gives us a view of each query that Mondoo ran.
 We can now see where we can improve.

 From here we can dig into each of the failures and see what it would take to remediate these problems.
 A great example is the “Ensure AIDE is installed” query.
 This makes sure the Advanced Intrusion Detection Environment (AIDE) package is installed.
 The query includes a description of the benefits of the AIDE package and instructions for installing it on multiple platforms.
 We can install this package, run mondoo scan again, and refresh for an updated score.